amarder/locovote/src/schools.md

 ```

-Search for the schools you're interested in:

 ```js
 const search = view(Inputs.search(schools));
 ```

-Select schools and/or school districts in the table below to view their standardized test results:
+Select schools and/or districts in the table below to view their standardized test results.

 ```js
 // debugger;